DillonJettCallis/lisp-shell-3/README.md

 ### Special functions

 The following are special functions that CAN NOT be used as higher order functions.
-(You can try, but they won't work)
+They won't work, so it's an eager error to use any of them like that.
+You are also forbidden from declaring your own variables with any of their names.

 1. def
 2. defn
 3. fn
+4. \\
-4. let
+5. let
-5. try
+6. try
    1. catch
    2. finally
-6. export
+7. export
+8. import

 The following are also special forms that CAN be used as higher order functions, but won't work the same way you'd expect.